database64128/proxy-sharing-go/docs/admin-api-v1.md

 #### Request

 ```
-DELETE /api/admin/v1/registration-tokens/:id{?purgeRegistrations=true}
+DELETE /api/admin/v1/registration-tokens/:id{?purge=true}
 ```

-- `purgeRegistrations`: Optional.
+- `purge`: Optional.
 If `true`, delete all accounts registered with the token.

 #### Response: `204 No Content`